Ali & Nino

 Treament of Essad Bey’s Novellas

-In 1934 appeared two novellas, or rather “pulp novels” in the Polish series: “Co Tydzień Powieść” (“A new novel each week”, published in Łodz, Poland: Republic Publishing House).
+In 1934 two novellas, or rather “pulp novels” appeared in the Polish series: “Co Tydzień Powieść” (“A new novel each week”, published in Łodz, Poland: Republic Publishing House).

 They bear the titles “Miłosc i nafta” (Love and Petroleum), and “Manuela”.